itorres/itorres.net/_posts/2013/07/2013-07-20-microsoft-surprise.md

 [lumia800]: http://www.nokia.com/global/products/phone/lumia800/

 I got the Lumia in January 2012, tried it and put it in a drawer with a "meh" sensation.
-A couple of weeks ago I got fed up with the slugginesh of my iPhone 4 and started looking for an alternative.
+A couple of weeks ago I got fed up with the slugginess of my iPhone 4 and started looking for an alternative.

-Android did not cut it for it's performance on my Nexus 7 is far from being brilliant.
+Android did not cut it for its performance on my Nexus 7 is far from being brilliant.
 A friend of mine lent me a [Geeksphone Peak][peak] and I don't have words to describe how horrible the [Firefox OS][] experience is.